sheldonkennedy/nanobase/README.md

 # Nanobase

-Nanobase is a fast, lightweight relational database class for PHP, providing a simple data management solution for tasks where performance, memory efficiency, portability and flexibility are the priorities.
+Nanobase is a fast, lightweight relational database management class for PHP, providing a simple data management solution for tasks where performance, memory efficiency, portability and flexibility are the priorities.

-**Please note:** This is a database *class*, not a replacement for an actual database!
+**Please note:** This is a database management *class*, not a replacement for an actual database!

 Typical use cases